 Snapchat Lawsuit

-The social media platform Snapchat is wildly popular with youth, but its addictive algorithm and inherently harmful features have led to serious mental health problems and suicide among children and teens.
-Parents have filed Snapchat lawsuits accusing the company of failing to warn users about the dangers of its product, defective design, and gender discrimination, among other complaints.
+Snapchat is one of the most widely used social media platforms among young people, yet its addictive algorithms and deliberately harmful design features have been linked to serious mental health injuries and suicide among children and teens.
+Parents across the country have filed Snapchat lawsuits alleging that the company failed to warn users of the foreseeable dangers of its platform, designed an unreasonably dangerous product, and engaged in gender discrimination, among other claims.

-Our lawyers are experts in lawsuits against Snapchat to hold them legally accountable for the harm their platform has caused children and teens.
-We have filed hundreds of lawsuits on behalf of victims and will continue to do so until things are made right.
+Our social media addiction lawyers are experienced in filing lawsuits against Snapchat and holding them legally accountable for the harm their platform has inflicted on children and teens.
+We have filed thousands of lawsuits seeking justice for families and to compel social media companies like Snap Inc. to design safer products — and we will continue to do so until meaningful change is achieved.
 Call us today at (206) 741-4862 for a free case evaluation.

 Stories of Children and Teens Harmed by Their Addiction to Snapchat

-Selena Rodriguez became addicted to Snapchat and Instagram at the age of nine.
-By the time she reached 11, Selena was sleep-deprived due to her compulsion to check notifications at all hours of the day and night.
+In the case of our client, Selena Rodriguez, she became addicted to Snapchat and Instagram at the age of nine.
+By the time she reached 11, and was sleep-deprived due to her compulsion to check notifications at all hours of the day and night.
 She regularly interacted with men and sent them explicit selfies, which were publicly shared, resulting in bullying at school.

 Selena developed eating disorderslow self-esteem, and severe depression.
 Despite multiple psychiatric hospitalizations, outpatient therapy, and attempts by her mother to remove access to social media, Selena’s addiction to the platform ultimately led to her suicide on July 21, 2021.

-Doffing v.
-Meta Platforms Inc. and Snap Inc.
+Doffing vs. Meta Platforms Inc. and Snap Inc.

 Brittney Doffing and her minor daughter M.K. are suing Meta and Snap Inc. for the negative impacts the platforms have had on her mental health.
 M.K. received a phone compatible with social media apps for the first time on her 14th birthday in March 2020.
 She immediately installed Instagram and Snapchat and became addicted within two weeks.